 With such illustrations, you may see that the gift ministries have a definite purpose and are here for the duration.
 Nowhere in scripture is a statement that says that God took these offices out of the Church and that the Church no longer needs them.
 In the twenty-first century, we need them more than ever

-Before we move onto the gifts themselves, let us see what is meant by perfecting the saints.
+Let us now see what is meant by perfecting the saints.

 His intention was the perfecting and the full equipping of the saints (His consecrated people), [that they should do] the work of ministering toward building up Christ's body (the church), [That it might develop] until we all attain oneness in the faith and in the comprehension of the [full and accurate] knowledge of the Son of God, that [we might arrive] at really mature manhood (the completeness of personality which is nothing less than the standard height of Christ's own perfection), the measure of the stature of the fullness of the Christ and the completeness found in Him.

 So then, we may no longer be children, tossed [like ships] to and fro between chance gusts of teaching and wavering with every changing wind of doctrine, [the prey of] the cunning and cleverness of unscrupulous men, [gamblers engaged] in every shifting form of trickery in inventing errors to mislead.
 Ephesians 4:12-14.

 When we receive Jesus as our Saviour, it is by a conscious decision.
 The preaching of the Cross is the vehicle.
 The Holy Spirit takes the preaching of the word of God and convicts the listener in some way that he or she must act on that preaching.

 Salvation is a free gift.